Parking Permits

 - Under “Permits” in the middle of the page, select “Get Permits – Other Permits.”
 Follow the steps to renew your existing parking permit.

-Garage Access Cards will be mailed to your current address listed in the parking portal account.
-Please ensure this information is correct.
+Garage Access Cards will be mailed to the retiree’s address listed in the parking portal account.

 Self-Create Account Using a Personal (Non-Purdue) Email Address